as3ii/heterogeneous-swarm/README.md

   via ssh to accepth their public keys
 - In the root of the project run `just adeploy` to configure the cluster
 - Next you can use the cluster as you please
+- You can destroy the entire cluster and rebuild it with the same configs by running `just destroy` followed by `just deploy`, just remember to handle the fact that the new machines will have different public ssh keys.
+  The VMs' first boot may be slow, so the first invocation of `just deploy` may fail during the first ansible tasks.
+Just wait a minute, re-run the command and the deployment will run smoothly.

 ### Using nix (w/ direnv)